Phase 1 Environmental Site Assessment (ESA) Requirements:

 When do Phase 1 Environmental Assessments require a Phase 2 Environmental Study?

 From Los Angeles to the Bay Area to San Diego to Oakland to San Francisco to Seattle to Denver to Dallas to Houston and to Nashville, Memphis, Knoxville and Chattanooga to Atlanta to Miami and Orlando, AAI conducts Phase I Environmental Site Assessments throughout the country regularly, also including: Austin, San Antonio, Spokane, Cleveland, Columbus and Cincinnati.

 What are common uses where issues are found in Phase 1 Environmental Assessments?

 Common uses where environmental concerns are found in a Phase 1 report include:

 Longterm auto repair

 Underground storage tanks

 Other sites with releases of chemicals into the subsurface.

 These uses don't necessarily always create Recognized Environmental Conditions, as it depends on how long they have been in operation, secondary containments, housekeeping, proper monitoring, and other factors.
 A general rule of thumb is if these types of facilities have been in operation for long periods of times, the more likely will RECs be found during a real estate transaction.
-When a REC is found in the Phase 1 Environmental Assessment, it will typically trigger a Phase 2 Study, which requires soil and/or groundwater sampling to determine if there is a significant environmental liability in the subsurface.
+When a REC is found, it will typically trigger a Phase 2 Study, which requires soil and/or groundwater sampling to determine if there is a significant environmental liability in the subsurface.
 We have completed thousands of projects in Tennessee, Texas, California, New York, Florida, Georgia, Washington, Colorado, Missouri, Kentucky, North Carolina, Ohio and other states.
 We regularly complete reports on time and within budget.

 © AAI Environmental Corporation.
 All rights reserved.